Risk Oversight Failures: Lessons from Société Générale, Amazon, and the Boardroom

 Changes were required.
 For example:

-1. We aligned EXCO and Board membership, and clarified/documented the escalation protocols and decision-making mechanisms to strengthen and simplify the governance.
+We aligned EXCO and Board membership, and clarified/documented the escalation protocols and decision-making mechanisms to strengthen and simplify the governance.
 This was required to address one of the main imbalances in governance that I had observed over the years: the decision makers are not necessarily the ones “going to jail” if there is a problem.
 So, we gave the executives (legal) “skin in the game” and this had a material impact on decision making and board dynamics as the real issues started surfacing;

-2. We established financial, business and risk monitoring mechanisms.
+We established financial, business and risk monitoring mechanisms.
 For instance, the financials were completely scrubbed, top risk completely reviewed and compliance requirements fully mapped across all regulated activities.
 These processes were structured to be standardised and repeatable, including the risk register and top and emerging risk processes; and

-3. We documented the end-to-end operating model and business capabilities.
+We documented the end-to-end operating model and business capabilities.
 This proved particularly difficult to do and my team was able to document up to (only) 90% of the operating model with the rest being “unknown”.
 This exercise fleshed out many gaps and unnecessary complexity in the business setup.

 All these activities opened the door to granular and informed discussions at Board level on business strategy, adequacy of resources and capabilities to execute the strategy and roadmap to address the major gaps which included

-• a change in business strategy when it became clear that the current plan could not be achieved, coupled with a material recapitalisation after it became transparent the capital resources did not align to the risk profile of the business
+a change in business strategy when it became clear that the current plan could not be achieved, coupled with a material recapitalisation after it became transparent the capital resources did not align to the risk profile of the business

-• a material simplification of the business operating model and, as a result, of the legal entity footprint and regulatory exposure, which also removed many constraints on the business
+a material simplification of the business operating model and, as a result, of the legal entity footprint and regulatory exposure, which also removed many constraints on the business

-This example also illustrates the role, and challenges, a Chief Risk Officer (CRO) can face.
+This example also illustrates the role, and challenges, a chief risk officer (CRO) can face.

-For instance, the role of the Board and Risk can be revered.
+For instance, the role of the Board and Risk can be reversed.
 In the above situation, I provided a “mirror image” to the boards, and the executives, on the culture they were fostering and effectively their own values.
 And they didn’t necessary like what they saw.

 This led to very challenging internal discussions, at first, on why a risk officer would effectively imply a number of executives and directors had “an opportunity to do their job better”.